FourBob/ESP32-e-Paper-Weather-Display/README.md

 #############

 An ESP32 and an ePaper Display reads [Open Weather Map](https://openweathermap.org/) and displays the weather

+### Credentials & Secrets

+To run the examples you need a local owm_credentials.h per example.
+Real secrets are ignored by Git and must not be committed.

+- Waveshare 4.2" example:
+  - Copy examples/Waveshare_4_2/owm_credentials.example.h to examples/Waveshare_4_2/owm_credentials.h
+  - Fill in Wi‑Fi SSID/PASSWORD, OWM API key, and location (LAT/LON)

+- Paperd.ink 4.2" example:
+  - Copy examples/paperdink_bw_4_2/owm_credentials.example.h to examples/paperdink_bw_4_2/owm_credentials.h
+  - Fill in Wi‑Fi SSID/PASSWORD, OWM API key, and location (LAT/LON)

+Notes:
+- examples/**/owm_credentials.h is listed in .gitignore and will not be committed
+- When contributing, only update the *.example.h files
+- If you previously committed secrets, please rotate the keys and contact a maintainer for history cleanup guidance

 For standalone use, download the ZIP file to your desktop.